Dragon Inn (Blu-ray)

 It’s the middle of the Ming Dynasty.
 The powerful eunuch Cao (Pai Ying) has killed the Loyal Minister Yu, and Yu’s children are exiled to the border, whereupon Cao undertakes efforts to massacre the remnants of the family.
 As Yu’s children take refuge in the Dragon Gate Inn, Xiao the righteous swordsman (Shih Jun) and the surviving loyalists of Minister Yu engage in a series of battles to the death against the forces of the blood thirsty eunuch.

 After having returned to the spotlight in 2003 as the backdrop for Tsai Ming-liang’s modern classic Good Bye Dragon Inn, Hu’s film is again resurrected by way of the dazzling 2014 4K restoration presented here.
-The Masters of Cinema Series is proud to present Dragon Inn for the first time in the UK in a Dual Format special edition.
+The Masters of Cinema Series is proud to present Dragon Inn for the first time in the UK on Blu-ray.

 Reviews